stoked-ui/sui/CONTRIBUTING.md

-# Contributing to Material UI, MUI System, Joy UI
+# Contributing to Material UI, SUI System, Joy UI

 If you're reading this, you're awesome!
 Thank you for being a part of the community and helping us make these projects great.